 Questions About Forming a Real Estate LLC

 With your Operating Agreement in place, your real estate LLC will be set up for success.
 Here are a few other things you should understand to ensure you're using all the advantages that becoming an LLC offers for your real estate business:

-As an LLC you will have pass-through taxation, which means any profits or losses of the company will be reported on your personal tax return.
-If you are a single member (owner) of your LLC, you’ll find that you’ll be eligible for more tax deductions as an LLC.
+As an LLC you will have pass-through taxation for your real estate investment business, which means any profits or losses of the company will be reported on your personal tax return.
+If you are a single member (owner) of your LLC, you'll find that you'll be eligible for more tax deductions as an LLC.

 Neither the income from a rental property or the appreciation in value when the property is sold incurs tax penalties.
 You can also use mortgage interest as a deduction.
 If there are multiple members (you have a business partner), you'll be taxed as a partnership.
 This means each person is responsible for reporting their share of the profits (or losses) on either a Schedule C, K or Form 1065 with their individual income tax returns.